VizB/chs-schedulematch/README.md

     // Code
 }
 ```
+* Please keep lines to a max of 80 characters.

 ## Privacy Statement
 ur name and year and schedule is kept in our servers ~~so that we can hack you~~ for around like 2 weeks maybe. then is gone
 ## Credits